 Take a look at Dunlap Hatchery for Bantam Chickens.

-In Conclusion on the Best Egg Laying Chickens:
+In Conclusion: Best Egg Laying Chickens:

 Weigh the Characteristics of Each Breed

-So, it is important to take the time to truly consider what you want from a good hen and make your decision from there.
-Research all breeds and narrow it down to what you want from your flock.
+To wrap it up, it is important to take the time to truly consider what you want from a good hen.
+And, then make your decision from there to find the best egg laying chickens for your family flock!